Lesson 13 Scenario-based research

 13.1.1 Define research question

-We are interested, whether soil erosion patterns on a slope depend on the temporal distribution of rainfall.
+As the example to discuss the workflow of scenario-based research, we pose the question, whether soil erosion patterns on a slope depend on the temporal distribution of rainfall.

 Our hypothesis is as follows: A few heavy rain events result in less, but deeper erosion patterns compared to constant dizzle rain that sums up to the same amount of rainfall.